Take a pivotal role in healthcare, learning how to support and coordinate a multitude of health environments from hospitals to care homes.

 About the Adult Nursing Undergraduate course

 Immerse yourself in a physically, intellectually and emotionally challenging course that will prepare you for an extremely rewarding career.
-Spending 50% of your time in healthcare placements, you will develop skills in caring for adults with acute and long-term health needs across a variety of settings.
+Spending 50 per cent of your time on practice placements, you will develop the practical skills needed to care for adults with acute and long-term illnesses across a variety of settings.

-You will learn about professional behaviour and conduct, and will develop the knowledge, skills and attitude needed to become a registered nurse responsible for leading and coordinating care.
-Learning alongside students in related healthcare professions, including physiotherapy, social work and dietetics, will give you a wider view of the career you are about to enter.
+Understand your obligations in terms of your professional behaviour and conduct, and develop the knowledge, expertise and attitude needed to become a registered nurse responsible for leading and coordinating care.
+Learning alongside students studying related healthcare professions such as physiotherapy, social work and osteopathy will give you a wider understanding of the profession you are about to enter.